 In terms of museum treasures the VERY best Viking collection exhibited anywhere is in The National Museum in Copenhagen.

 The National Museum in Copenhagen is free entry (no ticket cost).
 Having visited this museum several times over the past decades, I was stunned by the last transformation of its collection.
-The latest museum presentation is utterly OUTSTANDING, FABULOUS etc etc. In order to give you an idea of what to expect I would like to present this digital tour:
+The latest museum presentation is utterly OUTSTANDING.
+In order to give you an idea of what to expect I would like to present this digital tour:

 The sun chariot.
 A religious and cult object, used by local druids.
 One of the key treasures anywhere in the world.